Leo4j/Invoke-ADEnum/README.md

 PARAMETERS:

 `-Domain <domain FQDN>`           The Domain to enumerate for.
-If not specified, it will enumerate for all the domains it can find
+If not specified, it will enumerate for all the domains identified

 `-Server <DC FQDN or IP>`         The DC to bind to (requires you specify a Domain)